 Note: Some of the links are associated with relator and/or commercial business sites.
 We do not endorse or recommend these businesses but have found the information presented to be useful.
 These resources have been marked with a *.

 The following links give general overviews of why Waterloo is a great place to live.

-- The 2018 Waterloo Economic Development profile document of the region: Executive summary, heavy with infographics and the full report
+- The 2018 Waterloo Economic Development profile document of the region: Executive summary, heavy with infographics.

 - Maclean’s Best Community Rankings allows you to compare Waterloo to other communities, and see individual rankings.